artsok/otus-android-basic/README.md

 ENG:
 1. Add Firebase Crashlytics to the application
 2. Add Firebase Cloud Messaging to the application
-3. Add functionality to the application: when get notification from FCM open fragment with movie information *4.
+3. Add functionality to the application: when getting notification from FCM open fragment with movie information *4.
 Add Firebase Remote Config to the application

 RUS: